wp-plugins/subscribe-to-comments-reloaded/trunk/readme.txt

 * MySQL 5.x or higher

 ## Main Features
-* Does not modify Wordpress system tables anymore
+* It does not modify Wordpress system tables
+* You can manage all the subscription with its handy admin panel
-* Imports Mark Jaquith's Subscribe To Comments data (**copies but does not delete** the old data)
+* It imports Mark Jaquith's Subscribe To Comments data (**copies but does not delete** the old data)
-* The Management page for your visitors adapts to EVERY template existing out there
-* If you decide to uninstall this plugin, no crap will be left around in your DB, I promise!
+* it has a "clean uninstall" procedure
-* Messages are fully customizable, no poEdit required
+* All the messages are fully customizable, no poEdit required
-* Fully localizable in your language (please contribute!)
+* Available in multiple languages
+* It ignores Spam comments
+* It's compatible with [Fluency Admin](http://deanjrobinson.com/projects/fluency-admin/) and [QTranslate](http://wordpress.org/extend/plugins/qtranslate/)
+* It has a truckload of options to customize its behavior

 == Installation ==

 1. If you are using Subscribe To Comments by Mark Jaquith, disable it (no need to uninstall it, though)
 2. Upload the entire folder and all the subfolders to your Wordpress plugins' folder
 3. Activate it
-5. Customize the Permalink value under Settings > Subscribe to Comments > Options (first value).
-It must reflect your permalinks' structure (nice permalinks, subfolders, post IDs, etc)
+5. Customize the Permalink value under Settings > Subscribe to Comments > Options (first field).
+It **must** reflect your permalinks' structure
-5. If you don't see the checkbox to subscribe, you will have to manually edit your template, and add `<?php if (function_exists('subscribe_reloaded_show')) subscribe_reloaded_show(); ?>` somewhere inside `comments.php`
+5. If you don't see the checkbox to subscribe, you will have to manually edit your template, and add `<?php if (function_exists('subscribe_reloaded_show')) subscribe_reloaded_show(); ?>` somewhere to your `comments.php`
-6. If you're upgrading from a previous version, please make sure to deactivate/activate the plugin after upgrading
+6. If you're upgrading from a previous version, please make sure to deactivate/activate the plugin
 7. Optional: customize all the messages under Settings > Subscribe to Comments > Messages
-8. Some templates are showing the latest comments on the management page: unfortunately that's a problem with the template, not the plugin.
-Please contact your theme's developer for more information

 == Screenshots ==